 The second year (2010-11) the frame was much better constructed to withstand the wind, but we got a heavy load of snow that weighed the plastic down to the ground!
-Most of the photos below show the steps involved in putting plastic on that year, since I worked out a method to do it unassisted.
+Most of the photos in the album linked below show the steps involved in putting plastic on that year, since I worked out a method to do it unassisted.

 The third year (2011-12) I took out all the PVC and built a much sturdier frame out of wood, but we had such a dry summer that nothing much survived to justify putting plastic on, so I didn't; it first got put to the test in February 2013.
 In subsequent years I've put plastic on only about half the winters; however, the frame doubles as a trellis for climbing crops, allowing me to make much better use of vertical space.

 I experimented with hanging old rain gutters from the garage eave as planters.
 This worked well in mild weather, but in both extreme heat and cold the plants died.

 The greenhouse is the only one of my garden beds where I plant annuals almost exclusively.
 Perennials take up too much valuable real estate.
 However, this means I have to pay attention to crop rotation and other inconveniences that perennial beds avoid.

 See an album of more photos of this design.